tscott0817/tone-bridge/README.md

 ## Usage

 - Use the guitar fretboard diagram to select and display notes anywhere
-- The program will automatically detect any chords or scales that are present with the collection of curren notes
+- The program will automatically detect any chords or scales that are present with the collection of current notes
 - In the 'Settings' menu (cog wheel), choose from a list of existing scales and chords with any tonic/root note.
   - These will be placed directly onto the fretboard diagram